EIK-LUG/tic-tac-toe/README.md

 A repository of code to help understand OOP.
 Run either of the Main.main() methods in either folder structure to try out the programs.

-Note: The jtodo will need the full path at the \\ToDo Search for files todo tag.
-(Locate by IDE ToDo viewer).
-It might still not work. :)

 tic tac toe
 ===========